Major prion protein: Alzheimer's disease

 In humans, the methionine/valine polymorphism at codon 129 of PRNP (rs1799990) is most closely associated with Alzheimer's disease.
 Variant V allele carriers (VV and MV) show a 13% decreased risk with respect to developing Alzheimer's compared to the methionine homozygote (MM).
 However, the protective effects of variant V carriers have been found exclusively in Caucasians.
 The decreased risk in V allele carriers is further limited to late-onset Alzheimer's disease only (≥ 65 years).
 PRNP can also functionally interact with polymorphisms in two other genes implicated in Alzheimer's, PSEN1 and APOE, to compound risk for both Alzheimer's and sporadic Creutzfeldt–Jakob disease.
-A point mutation on codon 102 of PRNP at least in part contributed to three separate patients' atypical frontotemporal dementia within the same family, suggesting a new phenotype for Gerstmann–Sträussler–Scheinker syndrome.
+A point mutation in codon 102 of PRNP at least in part contributed to three separate patients' atypical frontotemporal dementia within the same family, suggesting a new phenotype for Gerstmann–Sträussler–Scheinker syndrome.
 The same study proposed sequencing PRNP in cases of ambiguously diagnosed dementia, as the various forms of dementia can prove challenging to differentially diagnose.

+Research

+Cattle have been generated that lack PrPC and are resistant to prion propagation with no apparent developmental abnormalities.
+In addition to being a source of bovine products free of prion proteins, another use of PrP-null cattle could be the production of human pharmaceuticals in their blood without the danger that those products might be contaminated with the infectious agent that causes mad cow disease.